 An online master's degree in engineering management is offered at many universities and is the most common type of engineering degree available in a fully online format.
-Students enrolled in masters-level programs learn the management skills that they will need to supervise teams of engineers and non-engineers alike.
-Typical graduate-level courses may include financial management, enterprise information systems, statistics, and ethics.
+To learn more about online master's programs in engineering management, see our master's overview which includes a list of the best programs.

 A few universities offer doctoral degrees in engineering management in a fully online format.
 Students enrolled in engineering management doctoral programs take a blend of core courses and electives.
 Doctoral-level courses cover topics such as entrepreneurship, data analysis, project management, economics, and finance.
 Students also must complete a research project.
 Earning a doctorate may prepare a graduate for research-based positions as well as advanced management positions in industries such as manufacturing, human systems engineering, and construction.